rikhuijzer/toms708.c/README.md

 `toms708` was originally a Fortran77 program by Armido Didonato and Alfred Morris, Jr.
 It was later updated by John Burkardt and converted to a C file for the R project.

-This repository contains an updated version of R's C file which aim to be more readable:
+This repository contains an updated version of R's C file which aims to be more readable:

 - Replace most unstructured control flow, such as GOTOs and macros, with structured control flow (functions) or just replace them by the code they would have executed.
 - Reformatting the code via `clang-format`.